aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ticklabelitem/_index.md

 ```

-X coordinates of Ticklabel item in ratio of chart width.
+X coordinates of Ticklabel item as a ratio of chart width.

 **Returns:**
 double